zapier/visual-builder/docs/_docs/integration-checks-reference.md

 It's very important that the structure of an object from a webhook and from a poll are identical.
 Typically, this means modifying a poll result so that it looks like a hook.
 If a poll has fields that a hook doesn't, the user may map them to a later step, and when the Zap runs live, the value will be blank.
+This can cause errors or unexpected results for users.

 Let's walk through an example.
 Say we have a `New Contact` REST Hook trigger.
 When a new contact is created, Zapier gets a webhook that looks like this: